nwihardjo/COMP3111/README.md

 ### Project Management

-**Software Development Plan (SDP)** documents the scope of the development effort and how the project will be managed. **Work Breakdown Structure (WBS)** allow each task to be easily managed, as the SDP breaks the project into tasks and sub-tasks for easier division of labour.
+**Software Development Plan (SDP)** documents the scope of the development effort and how the project will be managed, it defines the project. **Work Breakdown Structure (WBS)** allow each task to be easily managed, as the SDP breaks the project into tasks and sub-tasks for easier division of labour.